lmc2179/lmc2179.github.io/drafts/ratio_ci.md

 https://arxiv.org/pdf/0710.2024.pdf - p 10 + 8

+Does this work poorly when there is a nonlinear dependence? https://stats.stackexchange.com/questions/243510/how-to-interpret-the-delta-method

 # The Jackknife as a method for correcting bias and computing standard errors

 ```